ZixinHu-Apple-Manzana/Mpipi_plus_model_2024/README.md

 # Mpipi_plus_model_2024
-We added bonded potentials to exist 1-bead-per-residue model Mpipi to improve the backbone conformations\n This work has been published as "Refined Bonded Terms in Coarse-Grained Models for Intrinsically Disordered Proteins Improve Backbone Conformations"
+We added bonded potentials to exist 1-bead-per-residue model Mpipi to improve the backbone conformations

+This work has been published as "Refined Bonded Terms in Coarse-Grained Models for Intrinsically Disordered Proteins Improve Backbone Conformations"

 Citation information: